 89 "Maitland Armstrong, Artist, Dies at 82," The New York Times (27 May 1918); "St. Columba's Chapel," Glass Craftsman; Jones 1992.

 90 "King Memorial Window, Trinity Church, Newport, R.I.," The Churchman (5 June 1897):886.

-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State the wife of Edwin Booth, the celebrated actor whose brother, John Wilkes Booth, assassinated President Lincoln.
-Edwin and Mary Booth were early residents of the Indian Avenue summer colony, building their cottage, Boothden, in 1883-84.
-The memorial window is attributed to the Belcher Mosaic Glass Company of New York City and Newark, New Jersey.
-It was installed in 1885, just a year after the Belcher company patented a unique method of producing stained-glass windows.
+just a year after the Belcher company patented a unique method of producing stained-glass windows.
 In this process, thousands of small pieces of glass were laid out on a table, covered with an adhesive-coated sheet of asbestos, flipped over, and covered with another asbestos sheet.
 Molten metal was then poured over the layers, holding the glass pieces in place.
 Less costly and easier to manufacturer than other stained-glass windows, such as those produced by Tiffany, Belcher windows were initially very popular.
-The company went out of business around 1897.91 Henry Vaughan (1845-1917), Architect of the St. Columba's Lych Gate Born in England in 1845, Henry Vaughan immigrated to Boston in 1881 and became "one of the most influential ecclesiastical architects in America in the late 19th and early 20th centuries."92 The majority of his projects were completed for the Episcopal Church, for which he believed the Gothic Revival style was the most appropriate expression.
+The company went out of business around 1897.
+91

+Henry Vaughan (1845-1917), Architect of the St. Columba's Lych Gate

+Born in England in 1845, Henry Vaughan immigrated to Boston in 1881 and became "one of the most influential ecclesiastical architects in America in the late 19th and early 20th centuries."
+The majority of his projects were completed for the Episcopal Church, for which he believed the Gothic Revival style was the most appropriate expression.
 Early examples of his American work include St. Andrew's Church in Newcastle, Maine (1883; NR-listed); St. Mary's Episcopal Church in Dorchester, Massachusetts (1888; NR-listed); and the First Chapel at Groton School in Groton, Massachusetts (1887; moved and altered), small-scale buildings with parged walls and half-timbering.
-Perhaps Vaughan's most high-profile project was the National Cathedral in Washington (1906 et seq.; NR-listed), designed in collaboration with his English mentor, George Frederick Bodley.93 According to the architectural historian William Morgan, however, "Vaughan's finest achievement, and perhaps his most influential work, is the Chapel of Saint Peter and Saint Paul for St. Paul's School in Concord, New Hampshire."94 Constructed between 1886 and 1894, the Chapel at St. Paul's is a large brick edifice with a steeply-pitched gable roof, stone tracery, and an imposing square tower at its west end.
+Perhaps Vaughan's most high-profile project was the National Cathedral in Washington (1906 et seq.; NR-listed), designed in collaboration with his English mentor, George Frederick Bodley.
+According to the architectural historian William Morgan, however, "Vaughan's finest achievement, and perhaps his most influential work, is the Chapel of Saint Peter and Saint Paul for St. Paul's School in Concord, New Hampshire."
+Constructed between 1886 and 1894, the Chapel at St. Paul's is a large brick edifice with a steeply-pitched gable roof, stone tracery, and an imposing square tower at its west end.

 Vaughan's involvement at St. Paul's surely led to his commission for the lych gate at St. Columba's, which was built in 1897 as a memorial to the Reverend Henry A. Coit and his wife, Mary, by their children.
-(See Figure 12) Reverend Coit was the rector of St. Paul's from the school's founding in 1856 until his death in 1895; he was also an Indian Avenue summer resident who led services at St. Columba's in the parish's early years.
+(See Figures 12 and 13) Reverend Coit was the rector of St. Paul's from the school's founding in 1856 until his death in 1895; he was also an Indian Avenue summer resident who led services at St. Columba's in the parish's early years.
 Reverend Coit's children would have been familiar with Vaughan from his work on the Chapel at St. Paul's and, given their father's long association with the school, likely thought Vaughan an appropriate choice.
-Vaughan's contribution to St. Columba's reflects his roots in England, where lych gates are a 91 Corning Museum of Glass, Information on Belcher Mosaic Glass Company.
+Vaughan's contribution to St. Columba's reflects his roots in England, where lych gates are a traditional element of churchyards.
+The lych gate at St. Columba's, with its high stone foundation; heavy timber framing; and slightly flared, wood-shingled, gable roof, reflects Vaughan's English heritage and his expertise in the Gothic Revival style.

+91 Corning Museum of Glass, Information on Belcher Mosaic Glass Company.